robertpeteuil/multi-cloud-control/README.rst

 Multi-Cloud-Control provides a single solution for controlling cloud VMs/Instances across AWS, Azure, GCP and Alibaba Cloud (beta).
 It displays a combined list of VM-instances across providers, and allows starting, stopping and making connections.
 It's extremely useful for shell users who work in multi-cloud environments.

-**The version of MCC in this branch contains beta support for Alibaba Cloud.**  Once AliCLoud integration has been verified, this branch will be merged this into master, and submitted to PyPy so it can be installed with ``pip``.

 This utility can be executed with two different commands:

 - ``mccl`` - runs in "List Mode", which displays a unified list of instances and their state across providers